Published on 22 November 2021

 According to the 2011 Census, 30.4 per cent of households in Belfast include dependent children compared with the NI average of 36.5 per cent.
 11.0 per cent of households consist of a lone parent and a dependant child or children, compared with the NI average of 8.1 per cent.
 Over 94 per cent of lone parents in Belfast are female.11.8 per cent of Belfast residents provide unpaid care for a dependant adult, slightly higher than the NI average of 11.0 per cent.

-NISRA Statistics bulletin 28 June 2013 (this opens in a new window as a PDF)
+[Footnote 3] NISRA Statistics bulletin 28 June 2013 (this opens as a PDF in new window)

-The opinions of the Advisory Committee on the FCNM are on the HUDOC-FCNM database (link opens in an external window)
+[Footnote 7] The opinions of the Advisory Committee on the FCNM are on the HUDOC-FCNM database (link opens in new window)